-This paper studies how to achieve mobility-prediction based proactive caching in vehicular networks by predicting the next RSU of the vehicle's path.
-As a way of addressing this, the paper has proposed two bandit learning-based proactive caching algorithms: non-contextual MAB and contextual MAB and compared their performance with three other baseline schemes: Equal Probability-based, Probability-based, and Compact Prediction Tree+ based proactive caching strategy.
+This paper studies how to cache the content at the next RSU in a proactive way.
+As a way of addressing this, the paper has proposed two bandit learning-based proactive caching algorithms: non-contextual MAB and contextual

+MAB and compared their performance with three other baseline schemes: Equal Probability-based, Probability-based, and Compact Prediction Tree+ based proactive caching strategy.
 In addition to this, the subjective logic framework has been extended to study the uncertainty associated with different proactive caching systems.
 With this model, we have analyzed in detail the overall entropy distribution of the systems as well as the distribution of representative RSUs.
 Furthermore, two urban areas of Las Vegas and Manchester with different road layouts have been tested to demonstrate the adaptability of the proposed schemes to a diverse set of road layouts.

-Simulation results have shown the advantages of the proposed proactive caching algorithms over their counterparts.
+Numerical results have shown the advantages of the proposed proactive caching algorithms over their counterparts.
 Contextual MAB-based scheme yields the highest benefit to the system thanks to the introduction of contextual information for uncertainty reduction.
-In both cities, the contextual MAB-based proactive caching scheme reaches a prediction accuracy of approximately 80% compared to roughly 50% of the non-contextual MAB-based scheme.
+In both cities, the contextual MABbased proactive caching scheme reaches a prediction accuracy of approximately 80% compared to roughly 50% of noncontextual MAB-based scheme.
 As a result of this, the network performance is dramatically improved with contextual MAB in terms of the number of fragments directly transmitted by caches.
-The performance of bandit learningbased systems is similar in both cities regardless of road topology.
-Particularly, 75% and 81% content fragments are proactively served with contextual MAB algorithm and over 53% and 50% with non-contextual MAB algorithm in Las Vegas and Manchester, respectively.
+Performance of bandit learning-based systems is similar in both cities regardless of road topology.
+Particularly, 75% and 81% content fragments are proactively served with contextual MAB algorithm and over 53% and 50% with noncontextual MAB algorithm in Las Vegas and Manchester, respectively.